-Representing Surrogates & Intended Parents in New York and New Jersey
+Representing Surrogates & Intended Parents in New York

 Families may develop in a variety of ways.
 In vitro fertilization or other cutting-edge techniques are used by specific individuals and couples to achieve pregnancy.
 Sharova Law surrogacy attorneys will provide you with professional legal advice regardless of your situation.